 Moreover, they also transmit transaction information to the vehicle owner’s mobile phone through the Global System for Mobile Communications (GSM) modem technology.
 ETC systems utilize the Dedicated Short Range Communication (DSRC) technology for automatic toll tax payment.
 Radio-Frequency Identification (RFID)-based authentication systems consisting of RFID cards and readers are rapidly gaining popularity due to their low costs and ease of operation.

 North America led the global market in 2018 and will continue the dominance over the forecast years owing to quick adoption of emerging technologies in this region.
 Factors, such as rising tech-savvy population, improved internet and communication network infrastructures, and high number of smartphone users, also remained instrumental in facilitating widespread deployment and usage of AFC systems in the region over the years.
-Moreover, presence of leading AFC system integrators and manufacturers that are steadily working on the development and deployment of latest solutions will boost the region’s growth.
+Moreover, presence of leading AFC system integrators and manufacturers that are steadily working on the development and deployment of the latest solutions will boost the region’s growth.

 The Asia Pacific regional market is experiencing a surge in the demand for AFC systems.
 This can be primarily attributed to the rising investments from governments of emerging economies aimed at the development of railway infrastructure, expansion of highway network, and metro projects to facilitate inter-city and intra-city travel.
 The growing digital payment infrastructure and higher smartphone penetration in the region are anticipated to offer lucrative growth opportunities for key industry players in the upcoming years.
 However, Asia Pacific is projected to register the highest CAGR of 17.1% from 2019 to 2025.